LaravelDaily/Laravel-Reservations-Course/course/06 - Managing Activities and Assign Guides.md

 }
 ```

-Now we can add code to the Controller and show the list of activities and both create and edit forms.
-For storing Blade files we will use the same structure as we used for companies, the `resources/views/activities` directory.
+Now we can add code to the Controller, show the list of activities, and create and edit forms.
+For storing Blade files, we will use the same structure as we used for companies, the `resources/views/activities` directory.
 For the photo, now it will be just a simple upload stored on a public disk.

 **app/Http/Controllers/ActivityController.php**:
 ```php